Blog

 • Sentiment: the tone and context in which your brand is presented.
 Balanced answers often cite both positives and negatives.

-These dimensions show that AI visibility is about narrative shaping.
+In practice, AI visibility is an upstream signal used to measure brand awareness long before demand shows up in traffic or leads.
+These dimensions show how to check search visibility of a website.
 It’s not enough to produce content; you must ensure models learn the right facts and draw from authoritative sources.
 This requires attention to structured data, consistent messaging, up‑to‑date content and strong off‑site presence.

 How can brand strategists audit their brand’s AI visibility step‑by‑step?